 Expansion of Airport Capacity

-Sri Lanka’s aviation sector is expected to experience significant growth in the coming years, with an increasing number of tourists and business travellers visiting the country.
+Sri Lanka’s aviation sector is set to grow a lot in the coming years.
+More tourists and business travelers are visiting the country.
 To accommodate this growth, the government has planned to expand the capacity of its airports.
 The Bandaranaike International Airport in Colombo is already undergoing a significant expansion project, including the construction of a new terminal building and runway.
 This expansion is expected to increase the airport’s capacity to handle up to 15 million passengers annually.

 Technological Advancements and Innovation

 The aviation industry constantly evolves, and Sri Lanka’s aviation sector is no exception.
 The country is investing in new technologies and innovations to improve its airports’ and airlines’ safety, efficiency, and sustainability.
-For instance, the government is exploring the use of biometric technology to streamline airport security checks and reduce passenger waiting times.
+The government is looking into using biometric technology.
+This will help make airport security checks faster and reduce waiting times for passengers.
 Additionally, Sri Lanka is embracing sustainable aviation practices, such as using biofuels and implementing carbon offset programs.

 Strategic Partnerships and Alliances

-Sri Lanka’s aviation sector seeks to form strategic partnerships and alliances with other airlines and airports worldwide to remain competitive and expand its reach.
-One such partnership is the code-sharing agreement between SriLankan Airlines and Qatar Airways, which allows passengers to travel seamlessly between the two airlines.
+Sri Lanka’s aviation sector wants to create partnerships with other airlines and airports around the world.
+This will help them stay competitive and grow their reach.
+One example of a partnership is the code-sharing agreement between SriLankan Airlines and Qatar Airways.
+This agreement lets passengers travel easily between the two airlines.
 The government is also exploring opportunities to attract more foreign airlines to operate in Sri Lanka, increasing connectivity and boosting tourism and business travel.

-Overall, the future of Sri Lanka’s aviation sector looks bright, with plans in place to expand airport capacity, embrace new technologies and innovations, and form strategic partnerships and alliances.
+The future of Sri Lanka’s aviation sector looks bright.
+There are plans to expand airport capacity.
+The sector will also embrace new technologies and innovations.
+Additionally, it will form strategic partnerships and alliances.
 As the industry grows, it is expected to play an increasingly important role in the country’s economic development.

 Sri Lanka’s Aviation Sector Impact on Sustainable Development